serenadeai/hyper/README.md

 ### Windows

 1. Download and run `Hyper Setup 3.1.1-serenade.exe` from https://github.com/serenadeai/serenade-hyper/releases.
+    - This version is necessary since it includes an updated version of xterm.js.
 1. Launch Hyper, and use the menu item Plugins > Update to automatically download the Serenade plugin.
 1. You will likely need to change Hyper's configuration file to point to your shell with Edit > Preferences.
 The default configuration file will have examples in the comments above the `shell` entry.
 For example, Git Bash will require the following:
     ```